Line-of-Sight Pursuit in Monotone and Scallop Polygons: Pursuit in a Scallop Polygon

 \begin{proof} If $\cE$ never makes an escape move, then $\cP$ will establish pocket position and capture the evader by Lemma \ref{lemma:upperpocket}.
 Suppose that $\cE$ makes a rightward escape move, meaning that the lower boundary blocks the pursuer's rook move.
 Her recovery phase consists of a single round.
 The pursuer steps rightward to the blocking point $Z$, see Figure \ref{fig:scallopUpperRecovery}.
-If $\sweepline{\cE}$ is between the vertical axis and $\sweepline{\cP}$, then $\cP$ chooses the line between $\cP$ and $\cE$ as her new vertical axis and starts a new rook phase.
+If spoke line $\sweepline{\cE}$ is between the vertical axis and spoke line $\sweepline{\cP}$, then $\cP$ chooses the line between $\cP$ and $\cE$ as her new vertical axis and enters Rook Mode.
 This updates the rook frontier and advances her checkpoint.
 Otherwise, $\cP$ starts a new search phase from her current location $z \in \Pi_L$.
-This protects her previous checkpoint: $\theta(\cP) > \theta(\cE)$ means that $\cE$ is to the right of $\cP$ in the new search frame.
+This guards her previous checkpoint: $\theta(\cP) > \theta(\cE)$ means that $\cE$ is to the right of $\cP$ in the new search frame.
 She updates her checkpoint to $Z$, and begins searching. \end{proof}